-There was a time when a trip to the doctor’s office meant you couldn’t do anything else but wait—and maybe read a six-month old magazine.
-You likely remember waiting rooms as one of the most frustrating places on the planet.
+There was a time when a trip to the doctor’s office meant you couldn’t do anything but wait – and maybe read a six-month old magazine.
+You probably remember waiting rooms as one of the most frustrating places on the planet.
 Despite all the technological innovations of the past few decades, we’re still stuck with waiting rooms.
-But today it’s a much different experience.
-A quick glance around the waiting room and you’re likely see everyone looking at a smartphone.
+But today it’s a very different experience.
+A quick glance around the waiting room and you’re likely to see everyone looking at a smartphone.

 And those people aren’t just playing Candy Crush.

-The smartphone has become indispensable in getting things done.
-In our latest research, we found that 75% of people say their smartphones help them to be more productive.1 But it’s more than that.
+The smartphone has become indispensable for getting things done.
+In our latest research, we found that 75 percent of people say their smartphones help them to be more productive.1 But it’s more than that.
 Productivity has an emotional impact as well.
-Fifty-four percent of people say their phones reduce stress and/or anxiety in their lives.2 As one person told us, “It provides me with immediate gratification.
-I am able to do all of this without being in front of a laptop.”
+54 percent of people say their phones reduce stress and/or anxiety in their lives.
+2 As one person told us, “It provides me with immediate gratification.
+I am able to do all this without being in front of a laptop.”

-We’ve written a lot about how mobile is assisting people in their micro-moments.
+We’ve written a lot about how mobile is assisting people in the moments that matter to them.
 People are empowered by mobile every day.
-Mobile quickly delivers results when they’re impatient, provides inspiration at their fingertips when they’re curious, and gives them a personalized experience when they’re demanding one.
+Mobile quickly delivers results when they’re impatient, provides inspiration at their fingertips when they’re curious, and gives them a personalised experience when they demand it.

-To better understand smartphone usage, our researchers have also looked into the flow of their day, the times when they turn to their phones.
+To better understand smartphone usage, our researchers also looked into the flow of their day and the times when they turn to their phones.
 Think of these as mind states.
-We’ve identified five of them and, if you’re like me, you’re going to recognize yourself in a few of these scenarios.
+We’ve identified five of them and, if you’re like me, you’re going to recognise yourself in a few of these scenarios.

 A spark.
 This is when something either just pops into your head or you’re triggered by something you see.
-One consumer told us her boots, which were a couple of years old, had been wearing out.
+One consumer told us that her boots, which were a couple of years old, had been wearing out.
 “I thought, ‘I wonder if I can still find those.’ … So I just did a search on my phone.”
-Another mentioned seeing a liquor license notice in a window, then searching to see what kind of restaurant was moving into his neighborhood.
+Another mentioned seeing an alcohol licence notice in a window, then searching to see what kind of restaurant was moving into his neighbourhood.

 An urgent need.
 We’re all familiar with this one.
-You’re on your way home and need to pick up dinner.
-You run out of something and need to see if the closest store is open.
-Or you got a little turned around so you need directions.
+You’re on your way home and need to get some dinner.
+You've run out of something and want to see if the closest supermarket is open.
+Or you took a wrong turn and need directions.
 Where do you turn?
 Your phone.

 In-store assistance.
-Brick-and-mortar retailers might bristle about showrooming, when shoppers use their phones to look for better prices while they’re in the store.
+Bricks-and-mortar retailers often bristle about "showrooming", when shoppers use their phones to look for better prices while they’re in the shop.
 (Hint: just be like Best Buy and embrace it.)
 But shoppers are doing a lot more than showrooming.
-They’re using their phones to look for coupons, read reviews, and search for guidance.
+They’re using their phones to look for coupons, read reviews and search for guidance.

-“If I'm standing in an aisle at Home Depot, and I have no idea what type of drywall screw I'm looking for, I can Google it real fast,” one person told us.
+“If I'm standing in an aisle at B&Q, and I have no idea what type of drywall screw I'm looking for, I can Google it fast,” one person told us.

 Micro-productivity.
 Stuck in a waiting room?
 Sitting in the back of a taxi?
 Commuting by train?
 Why not cross something else off your list?

 “I go through this whole [list] of things that I might need to do during that … 45 minutes of my train ride,” one person told us, using shirts as an example.
-“I knew I wanted to buy the shirts.
-I had my phone right then, right there, so I could do it.”
+“I knew I wanted to buy these shirts.
+I had my phone right then, right there, so I did it.”

 Planning ahead.
-We’ll have more to say about this at a later date, but people are using search to plan a lot of things on their phones now, from weekend excursions to trips to the local mall.
+We’ll have more to say about this at a later date, but people are using search to plan a lot of things on their phones now, from weekend excursions to trips to the local shopping centre.
 It’s beyond booking rooms or renting cars.
-They’re mapping out routes through downtown as well as obsessing over menus.
+They’re mapping out routes through the town centre as well as obsessing over menus.
 “I love looking at restaurant menus, and it drives my wife crazy,” said one man.
 “So often, before we go out, I’ve perused the menu [on my phone].
-I’ve had my 10-minute indulgence in considering every item.”
+I’ve had my 10-minute indulgence, considering every item.”

-Smartphones not only help people get things done, they give people a sense of accomplishment: 60% say they help them feel more confident and prepared.3
+Smartphones not only help people get things done, they give people a sense of accomplishment: 60 percent say they help them feel more confident and prepared.3

 These mind states also remind us not to treat mobile as a singular media channel, but rather one where consumers’ intentions influence their interactions with branded content.
 A one-size-fits-all approach doesn’t work, so when planning media and creative, consider the times of day and frame of mind when they turn to their phones for help.
 If you can match one of these mindsets, the person on the receiving end will be more receptive to your messaging.